 Nevertheless, our situation is more complicated.
-First, in the present situation we will have several local types/contributions --- in fact, three; two of them do not appear in the classical complex analytic case \cite{EN}.
-Second, that basic property which is satisfied by analytic germs defined on normal surface singularities, namely that a `variation operator' has a uniform twist, in our situation is not true (it is ruined by the new local contributions).
+First, in the present situation we will have {\it three} local types/contributions; two of them do not appear in the classical complex analytic case of \cite{EN}.
+Secondly, the basic property which is satisfied by analytic germs defined on normal surface singularities, namely that a `variation operator' has a uniform twist, in our situation is not true, it is ruined by the new local contributions.